Roxanne Tataei: Reviews

 Roxanne Tataei was tipped for success in 2010, being selected as HMV's "Next Big Thing" and in February played a headlining performance at London's Jazz Café on the "Next Big Thing Night".

 Tataei was featured as The Guardian's "New Band of the Day" on 23 November 2009.
 She also made the longlist of the BBC's Sound of 2010.
 As well as MTV UK's "10 for 10" list.

-Mike Driver, writing for the BBC about her debut album was effusive about the singer but complained about the inconsistency of the album overall, saying that it "showcases a young singer bursting with potential" but that "like many a debut, Memoirs doesn't know quite where to settle style-wise, veering from excellence to excruciation.
-Heart Ran Dry retains the acoustic element of the preceding Forever Always Wishing, but is more sketchy X Factor audition than a track worthy of making any album's final cut.".
+Mike Driver, writing for the BBC about her debut album, was effusive about the singer but complained about the inconsistency of the album overall, saying that it "showcases a young singer bursting with potential" but that "like many a debut, Memoirs doesn't know quite where to settle style-wise, veering from excellence to excruciation.
+Heart Ran Dry retains the acoustic element of the preceding Forever Always Wishing.
+Still, it is a more sketchy X Factor audition than a track worthy of making any album's final cut.".